Jump To Section

 - Prepare far in advance.
 Malick works with little to no script, so he sent Portman books and films that related to her character to help her prepare for the role.
 She found the experience to be very collaborative and ultimately very freeing because it felt like they were building something together.
 Her prep work also gave her the confidence to do his well-known long takes.

 - Root improvisation in emotion.
 When Portman was faced with her first improvised love scene, she drew from her deep understanding of her character’s relationship with her lover and used a physical gesture that was truthful, creative, and safe.
 Portman chose to put her foot in Christian Bale’s mouth, a provocative and sexy moment that conveyed the emotion of the scene.
 It’s important to always communicate what your boundaries are to your costars and director, especially when working in an improvised way.

 - Access the subconscious.
 In Knight of Cups and Song to Song, Malick uses voice-over to create a collective subconscious that guides both films through multiple characters’ points of view.
 Portman drew inspiration from Linda Manz’s voice-over in another Malick film, Days of Heaven.

 Portman has also applied some of the lessons she learned from Malick to her own work as a director.
 She likes to let the camera roll past the scripted scene ending because sometimes that’s when the most truthful and creative moments happen.
 That doesn’t necessarily mean that the actors continue to speak—she tries to see what you find in silence.
 It’s more important that the feeling of the scene continues, as long as you stay in the moment.

 In your prep work as an actor, try to think about what your character would do after your scene ends, and start there.

-Become a better actor with the MasterClass All-Access Pass.
-Gain access to exclusive video lessons taught by award-winning actors, including Natalie Portman, Samuel L. Jackson, Helen Mirren, and more.
+Become a better actor with the MasterClass Annual Membership.
+Gain access to exclusive video lessons taught by award-winning actors including Natalie Portman, Helen Mirren, Samuel L. Jackson, and more.